-- (2) Ms. Assante is an employee of the Company. - (3) Mr. Beckham is an employee of the Company. - (4) ARCH Venture Fund II, L.P. may distribute shares of EMCORE common stock to its limited partners and such distributees shall be deemed "selling shareholders" for purposes of this prospectus.
-See the Plan of Distribution set forth below. - (5) Mr. Fabiano is an employee of the Company. - (6) Represents the shares issuable upon conversion of the subordinated promissory note in the principal amount of \$7,800,000. - (7) Includes 264,286 shares of convertible preferred stock.
-Hakuto's President and CEO, Shigeo Takayama, is a director of the Company and is also a shareholder of Hakuto. - (8) Mr. Herring is an employee of the Company. - (9) Mr. Hess is an employee of the Company. - (10) Mr. McKee is an employee of the Company. - (11) Mr. Moy is an employee of the Company. - (12) Includes 2,227 shares of restricted stock held by Becky J. Patton. - (13) Includes 5,236 shares of registered stock held by Regine M. Schumaker, 2,618 shares of registered stock held by The Phillip Schumaker Trust and 2,618 shares of registered stock held by The Matthew Schumaker Trust. - (14) Mr. Sherman is an employee of the Company. - (15) Mr. Stucky is an employee of the Company. - (16) Includes 392,857 shares of convertible preferred stock. - (17) Includes 372,857 shares of convertible preferred stock. - (18) Mr. Zawadzki is an employee of the Company.
+- (2) Ms. Assante is an employee of the Company. - MS. Assance is an employee of the company.
+Mr. Beckham is an employee of the Company.
+ARCH Venture Fund II, L.P. may distribute shares of EMCORE common stock to its limited partners and such distributees shall be deemed "selling shareholders" for purposes of this prospectus.
+See the Plan of (3) (4) Distribution set forth below. - Mr. Fabiano is an employee of the Company.
+(5) - Shares beneficially owned after the offering assumes that all shares saleable hereunder and under EMCORE's registration statement on Form S-3 initially filed on July 28, 2000 are sold.
+(6) - Hakuto's President and CEO, Shigeo Takayama, is a director of the (7) Company and is also a shareholder of Hakuto. - (8) Mr. Herring is an employee of the Company. - (9) (10) Mr. Hess is an employee of the Company. - Mr. McKee is an employee of the Company. - (11) Mr. Moy is an employee of the Company - Includes 2,227 shares of restricted stock held by Becky J. Patton.
+Includes 5,236 shares of registered stock held by Regine M. Schumaker, (12)(13) 2,618 shares of registered stock held by The Phillip Schumaker Trust and 2,618 shares of registered stock held by The Matthew Schumaker - Trust. - (14) (15) Mr. Sherman is an employee of the Company. - Mr. Stucky is an employee of the Company. - (16)Mr. Zawadzki is an employee of the Company.